agusalex/ghostfolio-sync/README.md

 ### asset classes

-Currently only stocks are supported.  in the log you'll able to find messages like `DEBUG:SyncIBKR: ignore AssetClass.OPTION: SYMBOL   ID` or `DEBUG:SyncIBKR: ignore AssetClass.CASH: USD.HKD`.
+Currently, only stocks are supported.  in the log you'll be able to find messages like `DEBUG:SyncIBKR: ignore AssetClass.OPTION: SYMBOL   ID` or `DEBUG:SyncIBKR: ignore AssetClass.CASH: USD.HKD`.
 They are summarised in a info statement.
 For example: `INFO:SyncIBKR: Skipped: {<AssetClass.OPTION: 'OPT'>: 14, <AssetClass.CASH: 'CASH'>: 20}`.
 May be ghostfolio will support options one day :)